HyLambda/intro/README.md

 [Please email me to request current copy of my dissertation]()

 ## Papers
-- Heat-kernel method for computing flat-trace distribution on surfaces of revolution - (in preparation)
+- Heat-kernel method for computing flat-trace distribution on surfaces of revolution - in preparation
+- Poincare map and the Koopman dynamics on 2-step nilmanifolds - in preparation
-- Rigidity of flat traces on negatively curved compact 2-manifolds - (in preparation)
+- Rigidity of flat traces on negatively curved compact 2-manifolds - in preparation
 - Flat trace distribution of the geodesic flow on compact hyperbolic plane — [arXiv](https://arxiv.org/abs/2411.11392)
 - Non-isometric pairs of Riemannian manifolds with the same Guillemin-Ruelle zeta function — [arXiv](https://arxiv.org/abs/2208.04550) (submitted to Journal of Spectral Theory)
 - The Replacement Property of PSL(2,p) and PSL(2,p^2) — [arXiv](https://arxiv.org/abs/1709.08745)